CodeYourFuture/curriculum/common-content/en/module/databases/databases-with-sheets/_index.md

 - CYF stores your name and email on a database!
 - Your phone contact list?
 That will be in a database too!

-Have a think about what else you do on your computer and phone, what information is there, where do you think it's stored?
+What else you do on your computer and phone?
+What information is there?
+And where do you think it's stored?
+Write down five other databases you get information from.

 ### How do they work?